ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak-hotspot-v2/overview.md

 ![proof-of-coverage](https://images.docs.rakwireless.com/wisgate/rak-hotspot/icons/proof-of-coverage.png)

 RAK Hotspots earn Helium when devices connect and for validating wireless coverage provided by peers.
-Through a system called Proof-of-Coverage, RAK Hotspots earn more Helium when they are within range of other RAK Hotspots, provided they are at least 300&nbsp;meters apart.
+Through a system called Proof-of-Coverage, RAK Hotspots earn more Helium when they are within range of other RAK Hotspots, provided they are at least 300 meters apart.

-The range depends on the environment: in rural areas, it can reach **up to 10&nbsp;miles or more**, while in dense urban areas, it is typically **up to a mile**.
+The range depends on the environment: in rural areas, it can reach **up to 10 miles or more**, while in dense urban areas, it is typically **up to a mile**.
 A single RAK Hotspot earns less because it can only issue Challenges over the internet and cannot participate in Proof-of-Coverage.

 ![wireless-coverage](https://images.docs.rakwireless.com/wisgate/rak-hotspot/icons/wireless-coverage.png)